-Dubbed “Japan’s 100 best rural spots”, this rice terraced fields have their own unique look that are best visited either during sunrise or sunset.
+Dubbed “Japan’s 100 best rural spots”, these rice-terraced fields have their own unique look that is best visited either during sunrise or sunset.
 I assure you that the view from this area will take your breath away!

-Best to do during Autumn.
-When in Yahiko Village area, make sure to drop by Yahiko Park.
-In here, you will find great sceneries that beautifully expresses each 4 seasons.
-Autumn season is actually the best time to come here because vermillion-lacquered Kan-tsuki Bridge perfectly blends in with all of the hot colors.
+Best to do in Autumn.
+When in the Yahiko Village area, make sure to drop by Yahiko Park.
+Here, you will find great sceneries that beautifully express every 4 seasons.
+Autumn season is actually the best time to come here because the vermillion-lacquered Kan-tsuki Bridge perfectly blends in with all of the hot colors.

-Best to do during Winter (December to May).
+Best to do in Winter (December to May).
 This resort is said to be the first in Japan to be designated as an international ski resort.
 You can do a lot of activities here: snowboarding and 11 trails (longest at 4km among many others.
 There is even a special area called the Chibikko Hiroba which is for children who are too young to hit the slopes.

 ◘◘ Attend at least one (1) Niigata event or festival

 - Sake no Jin (Niigata Sake Festival): Held mid-March, as the land of sake, this is one of Niigata’s major events.
-In this festival, you can sample over 500 varieties of sake from approximately 90 local brewers!
+At this festival, you can sample over 500 varieties of sake from approximately 90 local brewers!
 Just purchase a tasting ticket and you’re sure to have a great time through and through!